Anti-Hinduism as an Industry

-These magazines and online web portals have become suspiciously famous in a short period of time, despite their mediocre content.
-Most of their articles are opinionated barrages, which are based on dubious sources.
+These magazines and online web portals have become suspiciously popular and well-known in a short period of time, despite their limited and mediocre content.
+Most of what they offer are opinionated articles, which are based on dubious sources.
 Anti-Hindu bigots quote them liberally on Facebook and Twitter.
 The founders and editors do not exactly have stellar histories.
 What is clear, however, is their hatred of Hindus and Hinduism.

 So, how do they work?
 What drives them?
 What is their motivation?
 Is it financial or ideological or both?
-What do they actually write?
-Are they blatantly anti-Hindu?
+What do they write?

 The subsequent series of articles will attempt to answer these questions.